 Giggles and the shuffling of feet accompanied a group of women as they entered the bathing area.
 Typical Jiy merchant types, and no one she knew, but they effectively broke the tense aura that had fallen around the three of them.
 Lapis managed a small smile before rising to retrieve her towel and give herself some time to think of a response.

-Ciaran knew the traitor.
-Lady Thyra must have told him.
-But she doubted Tearlach did.
+Lady Thyra must have told Ciaran about the traitor, but she doubted Tearlach knew.
 What could she say to him?
-How could she explain the depths of her fear, that the man who led Kale's men into Nicodem would discover her and hunt her down?
-How could she explain the depths of pain that Faelan’s betrayal brought?
+How could she explain the depths of her fear, that the man who led Kale’s men into Nicodem would discover her and hunt her down?
+How could she explain the depths of pain that Faelan’s betrayal caused?

 She firmed her lips and fought not to shed tears.
 Over the last eight years, she had spent too much time crying her soul into her pillow because the brother she adored had forsaken her.
 Because the uncle she loved had abandoned her.
-Lady Thyra had sent her as quickly out the back door as she had rushed in, though Lapis knew Neola’s death had struck her to her core and she had not been thinking of anything but to get her best friend’s little girl away from the soldiers already banging at the front.
-But she had needed help, too, and she had received nothing.
-She had stood in the dark, staring at the mansion she had considered her second home, shuddering, the chill night breeze ripping through her torn dress, the cold of the packed earth creeping through her thin slippers, without food, without water, without knowing how to get to Coriy, terrified if she spoke to anyone, they would hand her over to the traitor and he would kill her, like he had her little brother.
-If he had no hesitation in beheading a six-year-old, what chance had she?
+Lady Thyra had sent her as quickly out the back door as she had rushed in, though Lapis knew Neola and her family’s slaughter had struck her to her core and she had not been thinking of anything but to secret her best friend’s little girl away from the soldiers banging at the front of the mansion.
+But she had needed help, too, and she received nothing.
+She had stood in the dark, staring at the mansion she considered her second home, shuddering, the chill night breeze ripping through her torn dress, the cold of the packed earth creeping through her thin slippers, without food, without water, without knowing how to get to Coriy, terrified if she spoke to anyone, they would hand her over to the traitor and he would kill her, like he had her little brother.
+If he did not hesitate to behead a six-year-old, what chance had she?

 They reformed into a small, sober group in the lobby, all clothed in different outfits bought at the bath’s expansive shop.
-Lapis found a small relief and comfort in that.
-No one said a word as they exited into the cloud-covered day, a far too-bright existence for the dark despair the Pit instilled.
+Lapis found a slight relief and comfort in that.
+No one said a word as they exited into the cloud-covered day, a far too-bright atmosphere for the dark despair the Pit instilled.
 Caitria glanced up, then over at Mairin.

 “I would like to wander around a bit, maybe see the markets, before it rains,” she said.